 DR. CAROLINE CHARPENTIER

-**Update** In August 2023, I will be starting my lab in the Department of Psychology at the University of Maryland, College Park.
+I have recently started my lab in the Department of Psychology at the University of Maryland, College Park.
 I will be hiring research assistants, graduate students, and postdocs with interests/skills in computational modelling, social neuroscience, and autism research.
 Please do not hesitate to reach out or check out the 'Join us!' page for more details!

-I completed my PhD at University College London in the UK in 2016, co-supervised by Jon Roiser and Tali Sharot, and working on the interaction between emotion and decision-making.
+completed my PhD at University College London in the UK in 2016, co-supervised by Jon Roiser and Tali Sharot, and working on the interaction between emotion and decision-making.
+During my postdoc (2016-2023), I worked with John O'Doherty, and Ralph Adolphs at Caltech.
+For a brief period (2020-2021) I was also a Sir Henry Wellcome Postdoctoral Fellow with Benedetto De Martino at University College London.

 In my research, I develop behavioral tasks, combined with neuroimaging (fMRI) and computational modelling techniques, to study how people learn and make decisions in social contexts and under various affective states.
 My approach is multidisciplinary, at the interface of behavioral economics, psychology, neuroscience and psychiatry.